 Objection 1: Hammer Analogy

-The RC argues from analogy that a hammer’s usefulness does not entail its sufficiency.
+This objection is from analogy: a hammer’s usefulness does not entail its sufficiency.
 It’s unclear what the objection is here, but perhaps our Roman Catholic opponent wants to say that Scripture is useful but insufficient.
 Reason being, apart from an audience, apart from a shared language, apart from the reader’s cognitive ability, and other such background conditions, the Bible accomplishes nothing.
 Here, we agree.
-The Bible isn’t sufficient for the task laid out by Paul without someone to wield it and use it correctly.
+The Bible isn’t sufficient for the task laid out by Paul without someone to wield it effectively.
 However, that misses the point.

 This is to confuse for what a hammer is sufficient.
 When we say a hammer is useful, what we mean is that a hammer is sufficient for the purpose of hammering things.
 The purpose of hammers, for which they are sufficient, presupposes all relevant conditions, like hammerers and nails.
 Likewise, to say Scripture has the power to equip or complete is just to say Scripture is sufficient for that purpose.
 That purpose presupposes an audience, shared language, reading comprehension, and all other background conditions of communication.

 The argument from 1 Timothy 3:16-17 is not that the Bible is a magic artifact which imparts knowledge without ordinary means of human language.
 The argument is that because the Bible is uniquely co-authored by God (theopneustos), it is sufficient to communicate Gospel knowledge.
-In fact, that’s to say nothing more than that Scripture accomplishes God’s intent.
+Scripture is useful because it is sufficient for this purpose, which sufficiency it possesses due to its divine Author.

 Consider a brief contrast of human and divine works of communication.
 When a human author writes, unaided by divine inspiration, his word is not a sufficient guarantee of its own veracity or clarity.
 Human writings are not a sufficient condition of successful communication, their purpose.
 Even when human writers share their audience’s language and the audience possesses decent comprehension, still the written work can turn out unclear, mistaken, dishonest, or the audience can misconstrue.
 Given the right background conditions, human authorship is not a sufficient condition of communication.

-There are at least two more reasons for discounting RC’s hammer analogy.
+There are at least two more reasons for discounting the hammer analogy.
 First, if the hammer analogy meant that Scripture is not relevantly sufficient, the same argument would apply to Rome’s three-legged stool (Scripture, Magisterium, and Tradition).
-If God’s revelation in Scripture is not sufficient to communicate the Gospel, there is no relevant property of revelation through a Roman Pope or Roman paradosis that would explain why the latter is somehow sufficient even while the former is not.
-Put inversely, if our Roman opponent wants to maintain the sufficiency of the three legged stool because of divine authorship, then the same sufficiency-due-to-divine-authorship supplies us with the sufficiency of Scripture, read: Sola Scriptura.
+If God’s revelation in Scripture is not sufficient to communicate the Gospel, there is no relevant property of a Roman Pope or Roman paradosis that would explain why the latter is sufficient even while the former is not.
+Put inversely, if our Roman opponent wants to maintain the sufficiency of the three legged stool on account of divine inspiration, then the same sufficiency-due-to-inspiration supplies us with the sufficiency of Scripture.

 Secondly, on Rome’s view of interpretation, only the Pope can infallibly interpret Scripture and he has only infallibly interpreted [xyz passages.]
 That means, ignoring the previous objections, the metaphorical hammer would only have sufficiently nailed in these random, unrelated verses.
 The hammer analogy thus reduces our opponents view as close as possible to unadulterated skepticism about what the Bible means.